MelvinQM/IOT-Personal/docs/uxd/concept_design.md

 ### 2.2 Prototypes
 #### 2.2.1 First prototype model/print
+To create the basic shape of the controller a fusion360 tutorial was used.
+Although this tutorial was in spanish I muted the audio and was still able to follow along quite nicely using the automatically generated subtitles.
+[Wii controller fusion tutorial](https://www.youtube.com/watch?v=6r9C27qcxtE&ab_channel=LuisAmaya)

 This model was to create a basic shape for the controller.
 <div align="center">
   <img src="/../assets/images/fusion-controller-prototype1.png" alt="fusion-controller-prototype">